Harold Castro Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.46 team ERA ranks 24th among all league pitching staffs.
+- The Dodgers have a 4.53 team ERA that ranks 24th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.